Frequently Asked Questions

 Q: Where will I play sports or participate in extracurricular activities?

 Colorado law protects your right to play sports and participate in extracurricular activities.
-Because Ascend will not offer any team or individual sports, you will continue to compete at the high school you attended for 9-10 grade.
+Because Ascend does not offer any team or individual sports, you may continue to compete in your district of residence.
 CHSAA does not allow you to switch to a different high school without following the regular transfer rules, but you can continue to compete in your district of residence without penalty.

 Q: Can I enroll in just a few classes at Ascend?

-Because Ascend will be a full public school, you cannot enroll at Ascend and also be enrolled at another public school.
-However, you can enroll at Ascend part-time, if you are also part-time homeschooled.
-If this is an option that interests you, please send an email to firstname.lastname@example.org.
-If you attend in a part-time status, you can take up to 5 courses at Ascend and the remaining 3 periods must be completed via homeschool.
+Because Ascend is a full public school, you cannot enroll at Ascend and also be enrolled at another public school.
+However, if you are homeschooled, you can enroll in up to 2 classes as part of our homeschool enrichment program.
+If this is an option that interests you, please send an email to [email protected]

 Q: How much do the college courses cost?